cloudastic/kubernetes/network-policies/01-Introduction.md

 In this section, you will learn about,
   * What are Kubernetes Network Policies
   * What challenge it addresses
-  * What is CNI (Container Network Interface) and why its needed
+  * What is CNI (Container Network Interface) plugins and why do we need them
   * Default network communication in Kubernetes
   * Anatomy of the Network Policy yaml definition
   * Network Policy types